neoforged/Documentation/docs/entities/data.md

 }
 ```

+## Custom Spawn Data

+In some cases, there is custom data needed for your entity on the client when it is spawned, but that same data doesn't change over time.
+When this is the case, you can implement the `IEntityWithComplexSpawn` interface on your entity and use its two methods `#writeSpawnData` and `#readSpawnData` to write/read data to/from the network buffer.

+Additionally, you can send your own packets upon spawning.
+To do so, override `IEntityExtension#sendPairingData` and send your packets there like any other packet.
+Please refer to the [Networking articles][networking] for more information.

 ## Custom Network Messages

 Of course, you can also always opt to use a custom packet to send additional information when needed.
 Please refer to the [Networking articles][networking] for more information.